The Richter Group spent HUF 48.9 billion on research and development in 2019, which amounts to 9.6 per cent of its consolidated sales revenue.

-Drug research and development entails three strategic directions:
+Drug research and development entails four strategic directions:

-At the end of 2018, besides cariprazine the Company has a research portfolio of 14 ongoing projects, two of which are in their early clinical phase.
-The remainder are in preclinical research and development phase.
+At the end of 2019, besides cariprazine the Company has a research portfolio of 15 ongoing projects, two of which are in their early clinical phase.
+The others are in preclinical research and development phase.

 Acting on the basis of the experiences accumulated in classical fermentation over the past 50 years and our advanced knowledge in molecular biology, we took a strategic decision to begin developing and manufacturing recombinant biotechnological drugs.
 Richter-Helm Biologics, founded jointly with HELM AG, develops and manufactures microbial protein drugs in Germany.
-By the end of 2009 we established a biotechnology lab and pilot facility in Budapest, and the manufacture of commercial products with high intellectual and technological added value is slated to begin in 2018.
-These drugs will be protein products made of mammalian cells grown in bioreactors, such as antibodies for treating cancer and chronic inflammatory diseases.
+In addition, a biotechnology laboratory and pilot plant

 Our research work on the development of generic products involving several areas of therapy is aimed at marketing 5–7 new generic and branded drugs every year in our traditional markets.